cpmpercussion/acmc2020-site/_features/02-call.md

 - video and multimedia works (up to 8 channels)

 This call is open to all composers, regardless of nationality, age or career stage.
+Composers of selected works are generally expected to attend the conference.

 ### Installations